 - 8. Allowable projections above maximum height.
 In all Land Use Districts with height limits of 100 feet and above, including all Mixed Use, BelRed, and Eastgate Land Use Districts, buildings may exceed the maximum height as follows: - a.
-Mechanical equipment and related appurtenances may be located above the maximum height applicable to the development up to the additional height indicated below, provided the additional height above the maximum contains only uninhabitable space and any improvements or structures required to -access, service, or screen the mechanical equipment: - i.
-Buildings containing life science uses: 45 feet - ii.
-Buildings containing all other uses: 30 feet - Renewable electricity-generating equipment such as photovoltaic panels located on the top of buildings are exempt from the maximum height requirement.
+Mechanical equipment and related appurtenances may be located above the maximum height applicable to the development up to the additional height indicated below.
+For buildings containing life science uses, the additional height above the maximum is meant to generally accommodate mechanical equipment necessary for such uses.
+For building containing all other uses, the additional height above the maximum must only contain uninhabitable space and any improvements or structures required to access, service, or screen the mechanical equipment: - Buildings containing life science uses: 45 feet - ii.
+Buildings containing all other uses: 30 feet - b.
+Renewable electricity-generating equipment such as photovoltaic panels located on the top of buildings are exempt from the maximum height requirement.